nennigb/ME4pyUtils/README.md

 ## Frequent issues with MATLAB Engine API

 MATLAB Engine API for Python dislikes :
-  - The calls of a matlab function with integer parameters instead of float.
-These parameters cast to long integer and will mislead matlab with int64
+  - Calling a matlab function with integer parameters instead of float.
+These parameters are casted into long integer and will mislead matlab with int64
 ```
 eng.sqrt(1)  # will crash
 eng.sqrt(1.) # works
 eng.mod(5,2) # works because integer are expected from matlab
 ```
-  - returning more than one output without explicitly set `nargout`
+  - Returning more than one output, without explicitly set `nargout`
 ```
 s,id = eng.sort(np2mlarray(np.array([1.1,3.300,2.01])),nargout=2)  # works, id (index) is a double array...
 s,id = eng.sort(np2mlarray(np.array([1.1,3.300,2.01])))  # crash
 ```
-  - mlarray2np(np2mlarray(np_array)) # crash TypeError: expected a single-segment buffer object;

 ## Alternatives
 The propose approach use MATLAB Engine API for Python, but other projects have been proposed, and use numpy nativelly.

 [Transplant](https://github.com/bastibe/transplant) (socket communication)

 [Oct2py](https://github.com/blink1073/oct2py) (mat-file communication, possible to speed up with RAM drive (tmpfs) by seting `temp_dir` properly)

 [mlab](https://github.com/ewiger/mlab)